 Complete Guide to Threading in Lucee

-Lucee offers several approaches to threading, from simple high-level functions to full manual control:
+Lucee offers several approaches, from simple high-level functions to full manual control:

 1. Collection Parallel Processing - Simplest approach using .each() with parallel flag